Nacional Futebol Clube: Stadium

 Nacional's home stadium is the Arena da Amazônia, opened in 2014, with a maximum capacity of 41,000 people.
 The stadium was built on the site of the old Vivaldao, which was demolished in order to construct a new stadium for the 2014 FIFA World Cup.

-Only one training ground is owned by the club.
-Campo de Treinamento Barbosa Filho is located in Manaus.
+The clubs training ground is called Campo de Treinamento Barbosa Filho.

 Rivals

 Nacional's biggest rivals are Rio Negro and São Raimundo (AM).

 The derby against Rio Negro is called Rio-Nal, and is a traditional city derby, considered one of the biggest derbies of the city.

 The derby against São Raimundo is the second biggest derby of the city, and it started due to the good performance of São Raimundo in recent years.

 Symbols

 The club's mascot is called Leão Azul, meaning "blue lion".
 Nacional is nicknamed Naça, which is the diminutive form of the name Nacional, Leão Azul (Blue Lion) and Time da Estrela Azul (Blue Star Team).
 The club colors are blue and white.